- Ys Book I & II

 In 2001, Falcom bundled both Eternal games, enhanced the graphics on the first title to make them match the brilliance of the second, and released them together under the name Ys I & II Complete, this time with a fully animated intro.
 For the first time players could chose from several difficulty settings to remedy the grinding issue at least partly.
 Also new is a time attack boss rush.
 The limited edition of this set came in a classy package designed like an ancient book, with gold letters on the cover.
 While the plans to release this package in America fell through, a fan translated patch eventually made the games playable in English and on non-Japanese Windows systems.

-It’s interesting to note that the original PC88 version of Ys had several unused pieces of music, which were only released on the official soundtrack CD.
+It’s interesting to note that the original PC88 version of Ys had several unused pieces of music, which were included in the sound test and released on the official soundtrack album.
 The introduction to the Turbografx-16 song, “Theme of Adol”, was based off one of these previously unused tracks.
 Ys Eternal reused some of these tracks at different parts of both games too – “Chase of Shadow” and “Dreaming” are used in Dark Tower in Ys I to break up the monotony a bit, and “Battleground” is used in the shrine in Ys II.
 The song “Tension”, which was only in the MSX, X1 and FM7 version, was also incorporated into Ys I.

 Perhaps feeling that console gamers had been neglected long enough, Digicube brought the remakes to the PlayStation 2 under the title Ys I & II Eternal Story.
 It’s a pretty straight port of the Windows version for the most part, with the graphics coming through remarkably well on a television screen.
 There’s an additional mode that rebalances the level up system, although it doesn’t combine the games like the TurboGrafx-16 version.
 There’s also a bonus “Dream World” where you can meet two additional characters named Misha and Jeanne.
 It’s really just a fancy front end for an artwork gallery and a sound test, although there are a few minor subquests that unlock stuff in this mode.
 A few minor changes have been made to the weapon system, though.
 Normally, whenever Adol gets a new piece of equipment, the old one becomes entirely useless.
 Not so here – each weapon has its own unique attribute.
 For instance, the Short Sword can be used to stun powerful enemies, leaving them vulnerable to be finished off with a more powerful weapon.
 Switching between weapons is as easy as pressing the shoulder triggers.
 It’s not a gigantic addition, but it adds a tiny bit of depth to the combat.